 There are aponeurotic layers at the midpoints of all the layers of the abdominal wall muscles, the Rectus Abdominis, Internal and External Obliques and the TVA and when testing for a Diastasis, when you find an especially deep one, your fingers can be passing through several layers of the abdominal wall midline not just the Rectus Abdominis!

 So many times, when we learn, we want a strict definition of critical issues and the issue of 'Diastasis' is no different.
 Many of the Fitpro's that I teach, working with Post Natal clients seek clarification and guidance on 'when is a Diastasis a problem Diastasis'.
-My answer:
+Recently I saw a Diastasis Recti being defined as any gap larger than 2 finger widths....for the record, I 100% disagree with this definition....here's my definition:

 'Ultimately the abdominal wall is part of the entire core and all components need to functioning optimally (muscles, tendons, fascia, bones, nerves, blood supply, skin......) for the core to do it's primary jobs of withstanding pressure/transferring load created by movement and providing a strong foundation for movement at the 'outer unit' - the arms and legs.
 So.......
-ANY GAP or leak of energy in the abdominal wall isn't optimal as it means that the capacity to withstand pressure and transfer load and force of movement WILL NOT BE 100%.
-And obviously the bigger the gap, the greater the potential for dysfunction.
-The lack ability to transfer load at the abdominal wall can also go hand-in-hand with a leaky pelvic floor especially in the client who has given birth'.
-Urinary Stress Incontinence can also be an issue as the downward pressure on the weakened/traumatized does not provide sufficient support for the bladder opening.
+ANY GAP/LEVEL OF DYSFUNCTION or leak of energy in the abdominal wall isn't optimal as it means that the capacity to withstand pressure and transfer load and force of movement WILL NOT BE 100%.
+And obviously the bigger the gap and the more lax the abdominal wall (not just only at the midline), the greater the potential for dysfunction.
+The lack ability to transfer load at the abdominal wall can also go hand-in-hand with a leaky pelvic floor and incontinence issues especially in the client who has given birth'.
+Urinary Stress Incontinence can also be an issue as the downward pressure on the weakened/traumatized Pelvic Floor musculature, does not provide sufficient support for the bladder opening.

 Women often end up with an enduring gap between the two bellies of the Rectus after birthing but when the midline is firm and can do it's job, they usually are much more functional and indeed sometimes TOALLY FUNCTIONAL than those who's midline remains soft to the touch.